Carolinas HealthCare System provides rehabilitation care for patients of all ages and for a variety of conditions.

 Better Balance Program

 Falls are the leading cause of injury hospitalizations for older people, but they can often be prevented.
-The Better Balance Program at Carolinas Rehabilitation can help seniors who have:
+The Better Balance Program can help seniors who have:

 - Have fallen recently